Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 and the last connected unselected edge.
 If this angle exceeds a negative limit (following a quadrant rule) between the recently created edge and the last two, Blender will wrap the faces.
-But if you do not want Blender rotating and smoothing edges automatically when extruding from :kbd:`Ctrl-LMB`, you can also inhibit Blender from rotating sources using the shortcut :kbd:`Ctrl-Shift-LMB`.
+But if you do not want Blender rotating and smoothing edges automatically when extruding from :kbd:`Ctrl-LMB`, you can also inhibit Blender from rotating sources using the shortcut :kbd:`Shift-Ctrl-LMB`.
 In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

 For both cases, Blender will inform the user about the source rotation during the creation process.
-If you look at the Bottom of the Mesh Tools Panel, if you press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Ctrl-Shift-LMB` is used, it will be automatically unchecked.
+If you look at the Bottom of the Mesh Tools Panel, if you press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Shift-Ctrl-LMB` is used, it will be automatically unchecked.
 Examples:

 - Creating Faces with shortcut :kbd:`Ctrl-LMB`, (see Fig. - Faces created with source automatically rotated).
-- Creating Faces with shortcut :kbd:`Ctrl-Shift-LMB`, (see Fig. Faces created with no source rotation).
+- Creating Faces with shortcut :kbd:`Shift-Ctrl-LMB`, (see Fig. Faces created with no source rotation).

 If you have three or more vertices selected, and left click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.